JahnTech/webmethods-suite-linux-scripts/README.md

 The decision to keep individual scripts for the various versions was made to easily handle the sometimes subtle differences (e.g. changes to paths) between versions.
-Also, it makes it easier to add new components (like the Microservices Runtime).
+Also, it makes it easier to add new components.